Unless you’ve been marooned on a desert island, chances are you know that chatbots сan be the good weapon in the brand’s arsenal.

 Poncho is a Messenger chatbot that sends daily weather forecasts.

 Creators gave it a personality of a Brooklyn сat.
 Poncho has a good sense of humor.
-The personal motto of this bot is “Weather is boring.
+The personal motto of this chatbot is “Weather is boring.
 We make it awesome.”

 It truly applies to the communication style of this chatbot.
 For example, when it recognizes your location, Poncho says something like “Oh, you’re from London.
 Just imagine, my ex is from there”.